evanwu1119/global_hg-ag_wgs_code/code/0_annotation_curation.md

 ## Gene and gene set resources

 **Step 1) The set of all gene sets tested was a combination of the most up-to-date GO, KEGG, and Hallmark gene set annotations.
 GO annotations were obtained by [downloading GMTs from the GOSt browser tool](https://biit.cs.ut.ee/gprofiler/gost), while the others were from querying `bioMart`.
-These were then concatenated and formatted into appropriate objects for `clusterProfiler` enrichment functions.
-We tested 22,916 gene sets in total.**
+These were then concatenated and formatted into appropriate objects for `clusterProfiler` enrichment functions.**

 `geneset_annot.R` → `go_kegg_hallmark_term2gene.rds` and `go_kegg_hallmark_term2name.rds`